May 2023

 New Students

 Four GCSEs at grade 3 or above including English.
 You must have an enthusiasm and passion to work in the Hospitality Industry.
-We also require a good reference from your school.
 Prospective students will also be required to carry out a ‘practical skills’ test as part of the application process.
-Students will either carry this out in the Professional Cookery kitchens or on-line as necessary.
+Students will either carry this out in the Professional Cookery kitchens or on-line as necessary.*

 On successful completion of the Level 1 Diploma in Introduction to Professional Cookery you can progress to level 2 Diploma in professional cookery or on to an apprenticeship.